aroyer-qc/Digini/README.md

 >    * SERV_ID_TIME    Service to return the timeof the system into a formatted string (can handle all format defined by user).
 >    * SERV_ID_XCHG    Service to exchange data via structure between page. (title, min, max, value, edit type)

+# Please understand this library is a constant work in progress.